-Ten alternatives were put forward by the Proposer after the Workgroup Consultation, these can be found in Annex 7 of this report.
-During Workgroup discussions on 25 October 2018 the Proposer decided to withdraw alternatives one - five and amend his original solution to reflect alternative five.
-EDF Energy then proposed a further alternative, these alternatives were discussed and voted on by the Workgroup.
-This is detailed in section 7 and 8 below.
-A matrix of the original and final alternatives can be found in Annex 8 and 9 of this report.
+Workgroup meeting on 25 October 2018 these alternatives were discussed and voted on by the Workgroup.
+This is detailed in section 7 below and a matrix of the original and final alternatives can be found in Annex 8.

 7 Post Workgroup Consultation Discussions